-In this special event for London Borough of Culture, Global Local invite the legendary Daytimers collective to curate an afternoon of free music on the Bandstand, celebrating contemporary South Asian music and marking 75 years of Indian Independence.
+In this special event for London Borough of Culture, Global Local invite the legendary Daytimers collective to curate an afternoon of free music on the Bandstand, celebrating contemporary South Asian music.

 Who are Daytimers and Global Local?

 Daytimers is a community for creatives from a South Asian Descent to celebrate and learn about their universal heritage.
 Taking initial inspiration from the Asian underground dance scene in the 90s and diasporic culture, Daytimers has its roots in dance music but goes beyond to ensure all creatives have the platform they need to flourish.

 They erupted onto the scene in 2019, representing a prolific and proud Asian underground movement.
 Their appearances at their events, like Boiler Room and Festivals like Glastonbury, have cemented their status as legendary champions of the Asian underground.
 They are beloved across different cultures, whilst appearing as cover stars on magazines like Dj Mag, Guardian Guide and Crack, cementing their reputation across the UK and beyond.

 Global Local supports and celebrates artists from diverse cultural backgrounds by embracing their traditional music roots with a modern twist.
 They provide performance opportunities to talented emerging artists from a wide range of cultures and communities, and bring global music to hundreds of thousands of people at festivals, community events and club nights across the UK.

 Please note: This is a free event, but to help control capacity we may need to close the Gardens should the event prove popular.
 Should this happen, we cannot guarantee entry to the event with this ticket.
 Visitors may not be able to use the Horniman Gardens as a through-route should the event reach capacity.